Khanalpooja/backup-khanalpooja.github.io/_posts/2024-06-17-gateway-arch.md

 ## Travel Route
 [Google Maps Route](https://maps.app.goo.gl/G55XeaFKpyRSQZ4x9)

+## Ease of Visit
+The park is straightforward to visit and doesn't require much planning, making it ideal for those looking to quickly tick it off their list of national parks.

 ## Season and Driving Conditions
 While we visited in February and the park is accessible year-round, adding a trip to the Ozarks is best in the summer to avoid severe weather.